w3ctag/design-reviews/.github/ISSUE_TEMPLATE/010-specification-review.md

   - Primary contacts (and their relationship to the specification):
       - [name] ([github username]), [organization/s] (repeat as necessary)
   - Organization(s)/project(s) driving the specification: [organization and/or project name]
-  - Existing major pieces of multi-stakeholder review or discussion of this specification:
+  - Key pieces of existing multi-stakeholder review or discussion of this specification:
   - External status/issue trackers for this specification (publicly visible, e.g. Chrome Status):

 Further details: